-A truck driver is a demanding job in the US.
+In the US, a truck driver is a demanding job.

-Truck drivers are essential to the economic supply chain because they are responsible for hauling almost anything from coast to coast.
+Truck drivers are essential to the economic supply chain of the country because they haul almost anything from coast to coast.

-The trucking industry generates hundreds of millions of dollars in annual revenue and, also, the trucking industry moves 71% of all freight in the US.
+The trucking industry generates hundreds of millions of dollars in annual revenue.
+Also, the trucking industry moves 71% of all freight in the US.

 Truck driving is a rewarding career.
-No wonder why so many people want to follow this path.
+No wonder why so many people follow this path.